 She did see Waday at the Correctional Institute; she found her able to somehow cope with her emotional burden.
 The problem was not so much about the putrid condition of the prison facilities as it was about nursing the thought that one was in jail for a crime committed by another.
-Dayamante’s wife had paid the parent of the family to sue Waday; she also paid witnesses who testified that Waday was behind the wheel when the Land Cruiser rammed into the wooden cart where the infant was sleeping.
+Dayamante’s wife had paid the parent of his victim to sue Waday; she also paid witnesses who testified that Waday was behind the wheel when the Land Cruiser rammed into the wooden cart where the infant was sleeping.

 Waday had already served 17 years of her 25-year sentence.
-Another 8 years not only compounded the injustice imposed on her.
+Another 8 years would not only compound the injustice imposed on her.
 They also offered her opportunities to recouped what should have been the best years of her life.
 Teresa vowed that she would do anything within her means to ask the court to re-open Waday’s case.
 When Boy Deo brought it up in a forum that was followed by practically the entire country, she knew that Waday had a chance.
 But for an ongoing workshop she was facilitiating for fisherfolks in Biringan City, she could have boarded the next flight from nearby Tacloban City to Manila.
 There were two very urgent itineraries: one, to see the Vice Mayor where she was certain she would be meeting Boy Deo for the first time since she left him almost twenty years ago and, two, revive Waday’s case.

 IT LOOKED LIKE city hall was having a fiesta.
 Banners—propelled to exuberance by occasional breezes from the Manila Bay—hanged from its windows, extolling the Vice Mayor and his Executive Assistant, Boy Deo.
 Confetti droped from nearby buildings.
 Music bands played live music at the quadrangle.
 Giant caterers and fast-food outlets offered free food and refreshment for city government employees and their guests.